 4. The Duck Principle or Plagiarism.
 Asserting the original is a preconceived forgery.

 5. If a Document Says A.B.C., it doesn’t mean X.Y.Z.
 Attempts to explain away what is in writing.

 6. Discrediting Valid Science.
 Beware of attempts to discredit legitimate scientific sources.

-7. False Positive Association, citing an accurate source to associate false information with it.
+7. False Positive Association, citing an accurate source to associate false information.

-8. False Negative Association is associating an unacceptable idea with something to render it intolerable.
+8. False Negative Association associates an unacceptable idea with something to render it intolerable.